 If you send your child to a private, independent school providing general primary/secondary education (allgemeinbildende Ergänzungsschule), 30 percent of the school fees for children in years 1–12 may be tax-deductible as Sonderausgaben (‘extraordinary expenses’).

 Choosing a German school checklist

 If you are able to do so, visit the school and talk to the head teacher.
 Visit in term time to get a feel for the atmosphere of the school.
 In addition to the criteria you would normally use when choosing a school for your child, you might want to consider the following:

-- What is the main teaching language used in the school?
+- Which is the main teaching language used in the school?

 - What support is there for pupils who need extra help with the German language?

-- What opportunities are there to learn other languages?
+- Which opportunities are there to learn other languages?

 - What nationality are the other pupils?